-Noise from Kensington Gardens and from the surrounding streets can be heard inside the gallery, as though the outside is leaking in.
-The blinds come up to reveal a sudden change of weather.
-Taking the exhibition as a medium, Parreno seeks to redefine the exhibition experience by exploring its possibilities as a coherent ‘object’ rather than a collection of individual works.
+The visitor was guided through the Philippe Parreno exhibition by the orchestration of sound and image.
+Noise from Kensington Gardens and from the surrounding streets could be heard inside the gallery, as though the outside was leaking in.
+The blinds came up to reveal a sudden change of weather.
+Taking the exhibition as a medium, Parreno sought to redefine the exhibition experience by exploring its possibilities as a coherent ‘object’ rather than a collection of individual works.

 Whether through the cinematic image or the exhibition itself, Parreno explores and manipulates contemporary signs in all of their hallucinatory reality.